What is Based on a True Story This Week?

 It doesn’t include things from sites behind a paywall like Ancestry.com or Newspapers.com.
 It also doesn’t include physical resources like books, magazines or other resources that can’t be found digitally.
-While I try to include links to some of those physical resources through retailers like Amazon, quite honestly they don’t all make it into the show because it’d take a really long time to find links to each of those sources.
-I’d rather spend that time working on the episode.
+While we try to include links to some of those physical resources through retailers like Amazon, quite honestly they don’t all make it into the show because it’d take a really long time to find links to each of those sources.
+We’d rather spend that time working on the episode.

 If you have any questions about particular resources or episodes, please feel free to reach out.